• Home

 Modifying Divorce Decrees in St. Louis, Missouri

 When filing for a divorce, certain matters are decided upon between you and your spouse, a divorce mediator, or a judge.
-Some of the most common matters handled during a divorce include things like property and asset distribution, child custody, and child support arrangements.
+Some of the most common issues handled during a divorce include matters like property and asset distribution, child custody, and child support arrangements.

-It is important to know that, even if a matter is agreed upon by you and your spouse or ruled upon by a judge, that does not mean it can not be modified in the future.
+It is important to know that matters that were once agreed upon by you and your spouse or ruled upon by a judge can still be modified in the future.

 Can My Child Support Be Modified?

-Haefner Law Office, LLC is a family law firm in St. Louis offering help related to child custody modifications, as well as support modifications.
+Haefner Law Office, LLC is a family law firm in St. Louis that Offers Help Related To Child Custody and Support Modifications.

 For Missouri state information on child support & child custody modifications click here.

-Here is a secret: That final Judgment you got in the divorce or paternity case?
-It actually is not “final.”
-What worked at one point in time doesn’t necessarily mean that it will work forever.
+Here is a secret: That final Judgment you got in the divorce or paternity case is not “final.”
+An arrangement that worked at one point won’t necessarily work forever.
 As our lives move forward, it is only logical that our needs and the needs of our children will as well.

 One of the most common things we do at Haefner Law Office is Motions to Modify.